lvkien19112001/imodul1/README.md

 Access the path : cd imodule1

-Unzip the file : tar -xzvf imodule.tar
+Unzip the file : tar -xvf imodule.tar

 Move the Openssl file to :/labtainer/trunk/labs/